PierBover/gsap-snippets/README.md

 # GSAP Snippets for Atom

-Atom snippets for the Greensock animation platform.
-This is for the Javascript version, since AS3 is almost dead these days.
+Atom snippets for the [Greensock Animation Platform](http://greensock.com/gsap) (TweenLite, TweenMax, etc).
+This is for the Javascript version, since AS3 is pretty dead these days.

 I'm only working on static methods so far because it's what I use 99.99% of the times.
 If there is interest in instance methods open an issue and let me know.